-- Coming up short: There is a real chance that your investments don't earn enough to cover your retirement needs.
+- Coming up short: There is a real chance your investments don't earn enough to cover your retirement needs.

-The Different Risk Profiles
+The Different Investment Risk Profiles

 Three main investment vehicles are readily available to most investors: stocks, bonds, and mutual funds.
-Some of these carry more risk than others, and within each asset class, you'll find that risk can also vary quite a bit.
+Some carry more risk than others, and within each asset class, you'll find that risk can also vary quite a bit.

-When you buy government bonds, you receive a guarantee from Uncle Sam that you'll get your money back plus interest.
+Government bonds come with a guarantee from Uncle Sam that you'll get your money back plus interest.
 At the other extreme are junk bonds, which are sold by corporations.
 Junk bonds promise much higher returns than long-term government bonds, but they're high-risk, and in some cases not even considered investment-grade securities.

 Mutual funds work like a basket of stocks or bonds, and when you buy shares of a mutual fund, you get the benefit of the variety of assets held within the fund.

 You can choose from a wide variety of funds with different risk profiles.
 Some hold large-company stocks; some blend large- and small-company stocks; some hold bonds; some hold gold and other precious metals; some hold shares in foreign corporations; and just about any other asset type that comes to mind.
 While mutual funds don't completely take away risk, you can use them to hedge against risk from other investments.

-The elements that determine whether you achieve your investment goals are the amount invested, length of time invested, rate of return or growth, fees, taxes, and inflation.
+Elements that determine whether you achieve your investment goals are the amount invested, length of time invested, rate of return or growth, fees, taxes, and inflation.
 If you can’t accept much risk in your investments, then you will earn a lower return.
-To compensate for the lower anticipated return, you must increase the amount invested and the length of time invested.
+To compensate, you must increase the amount and the length of time invested.

-All investors need to find their comfort level with risk and construct an investment strategy around that level.
+All investors must find their comfort level with risk and construct an investment strategy around that level.
 A portfolio that carries a significant degree of risk may have the potential for outstanding returns, but it may also cause you to lose your life savings.
 Your comfort level with risk should pass the “good night’s sleep” test, which means you should not worry about the amount of risk in your portfolio so much that it causes you to lose sleep.

 Young investors can afford higher risk than older investors because they have more time to recover if the market declines.
-If you are five years away from retirement, you probably don’t want to be taking extraordinary risks with your nest egg, because you will have little time left to recover from a significant loss.
+If you are five years away from retirement, you probably don’t want to take extraordinary risks with your nest egg, because you will have little time left to recover from a significant loss.
 Of course, a too-conservative approach may mean you don’t achieve your financial goals.